Barber shops, salons reopen May 6

 Not listed on the slide, but an integral requirement, will be the need to screen clients, the governor said.

 Clients and staff both will be required to wear face masks, with clients able to remove their masks in order to receive a particular service.
-The reopening does not include “wide-open” barber or cosmetology schools, the governor said.
+At Friday’s annoucement, the reopening did not include “wide-open” barber or cosmetology schools, the governor said.

+At Saturday’s briefing, however, Dr. Smith announced schools would be able to open, provided Department of Health guidelines were followed.

 Phase II guidelines will be: